rmosolgo/graphql-ruby/guides/object_cache/schema_setup.md

 end
 ```

-The returned strings are used as cache keys in the database -- whenever they change, stale data is left to be {% internal_link "cleaned up by Redis", "/object_cache/redis#memory-management" %}.
+The returned strings are used as cache keys in the database -- whenever they change, stale data is left to be [cleaned up by Redis](/object_cache/redis#memory-management).

 ## Object Identification